Webgardener/bbl-ansible-vault/README.md

 ```
 $ ansible-playbook --inventory-file=virtualpress-inventory -v --ask-vault-pass setup.yml
-# enter your key
+# enter your vault password
 ```

 Ta da!
 The provisioning can begin.

 ## Ansible Vault in a CD context